-Under the Foreign Tax Credit Generator Rules, the foreign "business income tax" or "non-business-income tax", each as defined in the Tax Act, for any taxation year may be limited in certain circumstances, including where a partner's share of the partnership's income under the income tax laws of any country (other than Canada) under whose laws the income of the partnership is subject to income taxation, is less than the partner's share of such income for purposes of the Tax Act.
-No assurances can be given that the Foreign Tax Credit Generator Rules will not apply to any Unitholder.
-If the Foreign Tax Credit Generator Rules apply, a Unitholder's foreign tax credits will be limited.
+The Tax Act contains "Foreign Tax Credit Generator" rules under which the foreign "business income tax" or "non-business-income tax", each as defined in the Tax Act, for any taxation year may be limited in certain circumstances, including where a partner's share of the partnership's income under the income tax laws of any country (other than Canada) under whose laws the income of the partnership is subject to income taxation, is less than the partner's share of such income for purposes of the Tax Act.
+No assurances can be given that the "Foreign Tax Credit Generator" rules will not apply to any Unitholder.
+If the "Foreign Tax Credit Generator" rules will be limited.